 In September 2010, the CUNY Graduate School of Journalism established itself as a leader in the emerging field of entrepreneurial journalism with the creation of the Tow-Knight Center for Entrepreneurial Journalism along with the nation’s first Master of Arts in Entrepreneurial Journalism.

 Our goal is to help create a sustainable future for quality journalism.
 We believe that future will be shaped by entrepreneurs who develop new business models and innovative projects – either working on their own, with startups, or within traditional media companies.

 Students pursuing the M.A. in Entrepreneurial Journalism study the fundamentals of reporting, writing, and multimedia for three semesters and, in their fourth semester, participate in a comprehensive entrepreneurial journalism course of study that focuses on innovative approaches to journalism, business fundamentals, contemporary technology skills, and new business models for news.
 By the end of the term, each student will develop his or her own startup project, in close consultation with faculty advisers and expert mentors.
 On the last day of class, students present their business plans and compete for awards from the Tow-Knight Center to fund further development of their projects.

 How to Apply

 What kind of candidate are you looking for?

 We love people who have a) passion for an idea b) an interest in entrepreneurial journalism and c) professional experience in either journalism, media, technology or business.
 Minimum requirements include a college degree, English fluency and a tolerance for risk, uncertainty and occasional failure.
 We thrive on diversity and consider all applicants on the basis of their individual strengths.

 When are applications due?

 When will I know if I’ve been accepted?

-Decisions about the 2016 cohort will be made during the summer and fall of 2015.
+Decisions about the 2018 cohort will be made during the late summer of 2017.
 Applicants will receive an initial response as soon as possible after submitting a completed application.